palantir/gradle-baseline/README.md

 ### Inclusive Language

 Baseline enforces the use of inclusive language in our code, according to the [standards](docs/best-practices/java-coding-guidelines/inclusive_code.md) developed by our Diversity, Equity, and Inclusion team.
-This check is enabled by default.
-To disable this check, set `inclusive-language=off` in your `gradle.properties` file.
+This check is turned off by default.
+To enable this check, set `inclusive-language=on` in your `gradle.properties` file.

 ## com.palantir.baseline-class-uniqueness